sebastien-zhou/documentation-ia-product/documentation/igrc-platform/business-view/business-view-concepts.md

 ### Add Computed Attributes

 New attributes can be added to the outputted results.
 The computed attribute can be dynamically calculated using macros.
-The expression must then be written between curly brackets, for example `{dataset.attrbut.get()}`.
+The expression must then be written between curly brackets, for example `{dataset.attribute.get()}`.

 ### Exclude Attributes

 It is possible to remove columns from the output.
 These columns will be ignored and will never outputted from the business view.

-> [!note] A script component is also available if the customer need is not covered by the stock components.
+> A script component is also available if the customer need is not covered by the stock components.

 ## Aggregate Results of Multiple Business Views